aws-samples/amazon-textract-response-parser/src-js/README.md

 ### Render documents to semantic markup/markdown

 If you'd like to use AI/ML models to further post-process your Amazon Textract results, you have a choice between those that take text-only inputs - and "multi-modal" models that can also ingest structural information (see for example [this Amazon Comprehend feature](https://aws.amazon.com/about-aws/whats-new/2021/09/amazon-comprehend-extract-entities-native-format/) and [this Amazon SageMaker sample](https://github.com/aws-samples/amazon-textract-transformer-pipeline/tree/main)).
-While multi-modal models work well on complex structured documents, the pace of research on text-only Large Language Models has historically been faster (perhaps because plain text data is easier to come by and work with).
+While multi-modal models may work best on complex structured documents, the pace of research on text-only Large Language Models has historically been faster (perhaps because plain text data is easier to come by and work with).

 **Semantic markup like HTML** provides somewhat of a middle ground where we can try to preserve the layout/form/table/etc structure Amazon Textract extracted, but still provide plain text.
 This may be particularly useful for working with **Generative Large Language Models** (GenAI/LLMs) like those on [Amazon Bedrock](https://aws.amazon.com/bedrock/).